 - 1. In principle the Board of Examiners meets once a month, except in the months of July and August. - 2.
 The Board of Examiners may delegate certain clearly defined duties. - 3.
-The Board of Examiners's official secretary is charged with looking after the day-to-day affairs of the Board of Examiners. - 4.
-The meetings are not public. - 5.
-If a student submits a request or complaint to the Board of Examiners that involves a member of said Board, then the member in question shall not be involved in the handling of the request or complaint and will temporarily withdraw from the meeting. - 6.
+The Board of Examiners' official secretary is charged with looking after the day-to-day affairs of the Board of Examiners. - The meetings are not public. - 5.
+In the event that a student submits an application or complaint to the Board of Examiners that involves an examiner who is a member of the Board of Examiners, the examiner concerned will have no involvement in the handling of the application or complaint and will temporarily absent him or herself from the meeting. - 6.
 A report will be drawn up regarding the matters discussed at meetings. - 7.
-The Board of Examiners shall prepare an annual report of its activities during the previous academic year.
-The report shall be submitted to the Dean.
+Every year, the Board of Examiners compiles a report on its activities in the previous academic year and sends this report to the Dean.